YeeunS/YeeunS.github.io/projects/TwoDiceGame.md

 labels:
   - Java
   - Eclipse
-summary: "A Two-dice rolling game using Java GUI programming."
+summary: "A Two-dice rolling game created by using Java langauge for the purpsoe of practice in GUI applicaiton."
 ---

 <img width="400px" src="../img/Twodicegame.jpeg">